-- A. Conduct of the class will include answering questions, participating in discussions, and writing two papers. - B. Grading and Attendance.
+A. This an online class.
+The class will be composed of reading, answering questions, engaging in forum responses, and providing writing reflections of each portion of the course.

+B. Grading and Attendance.

-I will take attendance once a week on Wednesday.
+For online students, I will take attendance once a week on Wednesday.
 Attendance is based on academic activity, which includes responding to discussion questions, submitting research papers, book reports or similar assignments, or taking an examination.
 You may miss up the equivalent of one week of class without penalty.
 If you miss more than one week, your grade will be lowered by one letter grade.
 If you miss more than two weeks of class, your grade will be lowered by one additional letter grade (a total of two letter grades).